UIZE/UIZE-JavaScript-Framework/README.md

 In the above example, an instance of the `Uize.Widget` class is created, specifying a `localized` hash that contains just one localized string template named `welcomeMessage`.
 This string contains the substitution tokens `{firstName}`, `{state}`, and `{country}`.
 The `localize` instance method is called on the widget instance, with parameters specifying the name of the localized string to retrieve and dynamic data that should be substituted into its tokens.
 The result is then displayed to the user with the `alert` statement.
 Typically, localization will occur inside the implementation for a widget class, so this example is purely for illustrating the syntax.

-*TIP*: To aid in internationalizing legacy code, a script is provided that can be run in Windows Script Host and that will recurse through the folders of a Web site project in order to compile a report of all the string literals contained inside JavaScript files, using a heuristic algorithm to bucket them according to their likelihood of being internationalizable strings (see [[guides/javascript-build-scripts.html][JavaScript Build Scripts]]).
+*TIP*: To aid in internationalizing legacy code, a script is provided that can be run in Windows Script Host and that will recurse through the folders of a Web site project in order to compile a report of all the string literals contained inside JavaScript files, using a heuristic algorithm to bucket them according to their likelihood of being internationalizable strings (see [JavaScript Build Scripts](http://www.uize.com/guides/javascript-build-scripts.html)).

-For a more in-depth discussion of internationalization and localization, consult the guide [[guides/javascript-localization.html][JavaScript Localization]].
+For a more in-depth discussion of internationalization and localization, consult the guide [JavaScript Localization](http://www.uize.com/guides/javascript-localization.html).

 Testing Framework
 -----------------